Skip to content

 Can I work while applying for SSDI?

 The SSA has specific rules regarding work and earnings during a disability application.
-Learn more here: SSA – Substantial Gainful Activity (SGA).
+Learn more about Substantial Gainful Activity (SGA).

 Do I need an attorney or advocate?